-The guide how to check if an address is a Universal Profile? may interest you.
+The guide Connect Your Universal Profile to a dApp may interest you.

 - LUKSO Standards Proposals: LSP0 - ERC725 Account (Standard Specification, GitHub)

-- LUKSO Standards Proposals: LSP3 - Universal Profile Metadata (Standard Specification, GitHub)
+- LUKSO Standards Proposals: LSP3 - Profile Metadata (Standard Specification, GitHub)

 - LUKSO Standards Proposals: LSP6 - Key Manager (Standard Specification, GitHub)